Fredilly/article6-methodologies/docs/projects/phase-1-ingestion/ARTICLE6_INGEST_UPGRADE_PLAN.md

 **Branch:** Create a dedicated feature branch for this work (never push directly to `main` or `staging`).

 **What**
-Freeze Forestry as the gold reference and prove ingest currently fails parity.
+Freeze Forestry (Afforestation and reforestation, UNFCCC sector 14) as the gold reference and prove ingest currently fails parity.

 **Do**